Is Shahrukh Khan's Son Aryan Khan In A Relationship With A Blogger In London?

 Recently, SRK Thanked Everyone For Appreciating His Son's Voice In 'The Lion King'

-The proud father had tweeted, "Young Lions don't tweet so on behalf of Simba #AryanKhan I want to thank u all for appreciating his effort.
+The proud father tweeted, "Young Lions don't tweet so on behalf of Simba #AryanKhan I want to thank u all for appreciating his effort.
 Also thx to @disneyfilmindia & the team at Sound & Vision ( Mona & Mayur gang) & doesn't his voice sound a bit familiar?
-Or is it just me?"
+Or is it just me?" (-sic)

 Hollywood Dreams For Aryan Khan?